 >= Greater than or equal to

-You also have the ability to select the text colour and background colour.
+You also can select the text colour and background colour.
 To delete any conditional formatting, click the bin icon.
 Additionally, you can add further conditions by clicking the Add Another Condition button, though it is important you check the order of the formulas after adding a new condition.

 Assessment Data Formatting for Class Dashboard

-If you scroll down past the colouring for achievement, behaviour and attendance, you have the option to include assessment aspects to your class dashboard and format them.
+If you scroll down past the colouring for achievement, behaviour and attendance, you can include assessment aspects to your class dashboard and format them.
 It is recommended that you include your SIMS Data Manager when you select assessment aspects as they will likely know which aspects to use.

 If you decide to include assessment aspects on your dashboard, you can only select three.
 This is because of restrictions on the user interface.